wgrodzicki/math-or-words/README.md

 - score saving and browsing
 - option to delete selected scores

+## **How to play?**

+Choose game mode (math or words) and game variant (in the case of math).
+Then try to solve the given equation (math) or find a word that matches the given constraints (words).
+You have 3 attempts each time you start a new game.
+Head to the scores page in order to browse your previous scores.

 ## **Main challenges**

 When designing and implementing the project I stumbled upon several challenges:

 - _MAUI framework_.
-It was my first encounter with the .NET MAUI framework and XAML, so it took me a while to get a grasp of the project structure and how the pages work within the code-behind pattern.
+It was my first encounter with the .NET MAUI framework and XAML, so it took me a while to get a grasp of the project structure and how the pages work with the code-behind pattern.

 - _Database_.
 Previously I dealt mostly with raw SQL, so carrying out queries purely with C# and mapping a table to a class was something new to me.
-I also struggled a bit with finding a proper way to indicate the target folder to store the database through code.
+I also struggled a bit with finding a proper way to indicate the target folder to store the database.

 - _Timed events_.
 I wanted to implement a slight "suspension" when the game was over and first thought of a simple timer.
 But then I found out about async methods and tasks, so I finally opted for a Delay() method without stopping the whole app, which was a good solution to the problem.

 - _App deployment_.
-I had previous experience with WPF desktop apps, which were built and deployed straightaway through Visual Studio.
-In MAUI, however, it didn't work this way and I had to manually disable default packaging to be able to deploy and run the final app on my machine.
+I have some previous experience with WPF, which allows to build and deploy straightaway from Visual Studio.
+In MAUI, however, it didn't work this way and I had to manually disable default packaging to be able to deploy and run the final app on my machine without any additional actions.

 ## **Credits**